jmd-dk/concept/_sources/tutorial/gravity.rst.txt

    "short"-range forces as in the P³M method, but now across the entire simulation box.

-   As expected, the PP method may be specified using e.g.
+   As expected, the PP method may be specified using

    .. code-block:: python3

       select_forces = {
-          'all': {'gravity': 'pp'},
+          'matter': {'gravity': 'pp'},
       }

    If you actually try this out, reduce ``_size`` to *at most* 32, as running